selivan/selivan.github.io/_posts/2017-02-07-rsyslog-log-forward-save-filename-handle-multi-line-failover.md

 We will save file names into `TAG` field.
 We want to include directories into names, not to watch single-level file mess: `haproxy/error.log`.
 If log is not read from file, but comes from program though standard syslog mechanism, it can reject writing `/` symbols into `TAG`, because it's against the standard.
 So we will encode this symbols as double underlines, and will decode back on log server.

 Let's create template for transferring logs over network.
-We want to forward messages with tags logner than 32 symbols, because we have long meaningful log names.
-We want to forward pecise timestamp with timezone.
+We want to forward messages with tags longer than 32 symbols, because we have long meaningful log names.
+We want to forward precise timestamp with timezone.
 Also, we will add local variable `$.suffix` to filename, I'll explain this later.
 Local variables in RainerScript have names starting from a dot.
 If variable is not defined, it will expand into empty string.

 ```bash
 template (name="LongTagForwardFormat" type="string"